City University of Seattle, one of the largest private non-profit universities in the Pacific Northwest,...READ MORE

 Stories like these speak to the valuable work we do in creating access to education.
 CityU was a pioneer and remains a leader in the online education space, and because of that, we’re furthering opportunities for our students.
-Online also provides our scholar-practitioners a convenient way to teach.
+Online also provides our practitioner-scholars a convenient way to teach.
 It works for their schedules, too.
 Their desire to teach, their aspiration, is simple and is what drives us all to do our best: help CityU students succeed.

 YOU MIGHT ALSO BE INTERESTED IN...

 Dear City University Community, The murder of George Floyd is so outrageous, so discouraging, such...READ MORE